codezilla2018/upMovie/README.md

 # upMovie

-### Setup

-Get consumer key and access token

-Create a twitte app here :- https://apps.twitter.com/
+This is nodejs based bot which tweets about newly released movies

+# Configuration
-edit config.js file according to your details
+*visit https://apps.twitter.com/ and get consumer key and access token *Edit config.js file according to your credentials

+# Contributions
+*We expecting to implement Regional film release method.

 dilushadasanayaka@gmail.com Dilusha Dasanayaka dasaCoder IA4